Spensar/Chrome-New-Tab-Notepad/readme.md

 # Future Features
 -Ability to change background color

--Ability to add a picture for the background and change its transparency -Instead of a notepad have a list of items
+-Ability to add a picture for the background and change its transparency

+-Instead of a notepad have a list of items

+-See the current weather in your desired location

+-Different textured backgrounds